martynsmith/node-irc/README.md

 ```

-## Further Documentation
+## Further Support

-Further documentation (including a complete API reference) are available in
+Further documentation (including a complete API reference) is available in
 reStructuredText format in the docs/ folder of this project, or online at [Read the Docs](http://readthedocs.org/docs/node-irc/en/latest/).

 If you find any issues with the documentation (or the module) please send a pull
-request or file an issue and I'll do my best to accommodate.
+request or file an issue and we'll do our best to accommodate.

+You can also visit us on ##node-irc on freenode to discuss issues you're having
+with the library, pull requests, or anything else related to node-irc.